Here we offer some tips on writing your application and supporting statement.

 - Microsoft Word Document (.DOCX or .DOC)

-- OpenDocument Text Document (.ODT).
+- OpenDocument Text Document (.ODT)

-- Files are not password protected
+- Are not password protected.